-- 1. Industry Colloquia: Students attend three colloquia or seminars of their choice, focused on a topic under investigation by an industrial entity. - 2.
-Medical Colloquia: Student attend three colloquia, seminars, HST fall Frontiers Lecture Series ("Pizza + Pizzaz") or grand rounds of their choice, focused on a topic related to a clearly defined area of biomedical research and patient care. - 3.
-Industry/Government Internship: During the summer, or over the Independent Activities Period (IAP), students engage in an internship with a company or government laboratory.
-Summer registration has tuition implications. ^[1] Students considering internships should also review the HST policy on outside employment. - 4.
-Academic Internship: Students are away from MIT for a period of time to engage in an academic internship at a peer institution.
-Summer registration has tuition implications.^[1] - 5.
-Medical Clerkship: Students engage in a medical clerkship of at least two weeks beyond the MEMP requirements for HST.201 and HST.202.
-Summer registration has tuition implications^[1]
+- 1. Industry Colloquia: Students attend three colloquia or seminars of their choice, focused on a topic under investigation by an industrial entity. - Medical Colloquia: Student attend three colloquia, seminars, HST fall Frontiers Lecture Series ("Pizza + Pizzaz") or grand rounds of their choice, focused on a topic related to a clearly defined area of biomedical research and patient care. - Industry/Government Internship\: During the summer, or over the Independent Activities Period (IAP), students engage in an internship with a company or government laboratory.
+Summer registration has tuition implications.
+[1] Students considering internships should also review the HST policy on outside employment. - 4.
+Academic Internship\: Students are away from MIT for a period of time to engage in an academic internship at a peer institution.
+Summer registration has tuition implications.[1] - 5.
+Medical Clerkship\: Students engage in a medical clerkship of at least two weeks beyond the MEMP requirements for HST.201 and HST.202.
+Summer registration has tuition implications[1] - 6.
+Industry Invitation\: Students are invited to share their research results by a visit to a company and by delivering research seminars to disseminate research contributions.
+Visits to the company will involve discussions with industry scientists and technical staff.

-- 6. Industry Invitation: Students are invited to share their research results by a visit to a company and by delivering research seminars to disseminate research contributions.
-Visits to the company will involve discussions with industry scientists and technical staff. - 7.
-Medical Invitation: Students are invited to share their research results by a visit to an academic medical center and by delivering research seminars to disseminate research contributions.
+- Medical Invitation\: Students are invited to share their research results by a visit to an academic medical center and by delivering research seminars to disseminate research contributions.
 Visits to the academic medical center will involve discussions with medical researchers and clinicians. - 8.
 Professional Skills Programs: Students successfully complete a recognized MIT or Harvard program for career development, teaching, mentoring, or innovation.
 Current examples include MIT's Kaufman Teaching Certificate Program, MIT-Gordon Graduate Certificate in Technical Leadership, The Path to the Professorship, IDEA2 Global, IMPACT, and Catalyst.
 Students may petition to have other programs added to this list. - 9.
 Professional Skills Classes: Student register for and successfully complete an MIT or Harvard class focused on professional skills such as negotiation, business development, etc.

-For International Students: When HST.999 is used to fulfill the Professional Perspectives Requirement and is directly related to the students' field of study, international graduate students are eligible to apply for Curricular Practical Training (CPT for F-1 visa holders) or Academic Training (AT for J-1 visa holders) from the International Students Office.
+\For International Students: When HST.999 is used to fulfill the Professional Perspectives Requirement and is directly related to the students' field of study, international graduate students are eligible to apply for Curricular Practical Training (CPT for F-1 visa holders) or Academic Training (AT for J-1 visa holders) from the International Students Office.
 Students enrolling in HST.999 who have already fulfilled the Professional Perspectives requirement may be advised by MIT's International Students Office to apply for Optional Practical Training (F-1 visa holders) or Academic Training (J-1 visa holders).

-^[1] Summer tuition per unit of credit will be charged for paid internships at rates published on the MIT Registrar's Office Website.
+[1] Summer tuition per unit of credit will be charged for paid internships at rates published on the MIT Registrar's Office Website.
 For unpaid activities, the student may petition for a summer tuition waiver.
+For more detailed information regarding the cost of attendance, including specific costs for tuition and fees, books and supplies, housing and food as well as transportation, please visit the MIT Student Financial Services website.